piercingecho/flare-capture/README.md

 - takePic: takes photo on raspberryPi using piCamera2 / libcamera.

 - edgeDetect: utilizes CV2 library's canny algorithm to find shapes through difference in color.
 Parameters optimized for detecting test slip.
-- input thing (find name): Asks which type of image the user submitted.
+- inputLoop: Asks which type of image the user submitted.
 For now, only the three bulb-to-bulb is relevant.

 - shapeFinder: takes in the canny image from edgeDetect.
 Appends a point to a list passed in, then exits.
 The way this works: it goes through every pixel of a cannied image, top-down then left-to-right.
   [x reverse boolean makes this search right to left instead]. [it searches within ymin ymax, and xmin xmax].